 Non-EU citizens will need to provide an insurance policy already with the visa application.

 The main thing you need to know is that there are two types of health insurance in Germany: public and private.

 Each of them has advantages and disadvantages.
-Someone who applies for a visa can only sign for a private one and then later in Germany switch to the public provider.
+Someone applying for a visa can only sign for a private one and then switch to the public provider later in Germany.

 What should a person with income or an employee know when choosing between public and private providers?

 - The monthly cost of public health insurance will depend on your income (14,6% of it).